jiangtian616/JHenTai/README.md

 Install for ios: download .ipa, then use  [AltStore](https://altstore.io) or SideLoadly to sign.

 Install for Windows: download .zip, then unpack it.
+If you use a proxy server, set proxy address at advanced setting page.

 ## Help With Translation